 The development of metrics involves using the institutional values, mission, vision, and external driving forces to determine goal areas.
 These areas are then used to set measures that will reflect the attainment of the vision.

-It is important to determine who is accountable for accomplishing the goal—and ultimately who is accountable for institutional progress toward completing all goals.
-After identifying the most important measures, stakeholders need to determine how they plan to measure outputs, results, and core values, and then set the action plan measures for the first year of the strategic plan.
+It is important to determine who is accountable for accomplishing the goal—and ultimately, who is accountable for institutional progress toward completing all goals.
+After identifying the most important measures, stakeholders need to determine how they plan to measure outputs, results, and core values, then set the action plan measures for the first year of the strategic plan.